Code4Maine/Realtime-Transit-Display/README.md

 Realtime-Transit-Display
 =========

 A realtime transit display meant for a kiosk with no user interaction.
-It shows realtime arrivals of MUNI and BART transit vehicles for nearby stations, current time and weather.
+The original template code is based on brendannee/Realtime-Transit-Display which shows realtime arrivals of MUNI and BART transit vehicles for stations in the vicinity of Mission and 16th Street.
+An initial deployment will reconfigure the template code to reflect stations near the Code for America HQ on Mission and 9th St and will be set up on a preconfigured Raspberry Pi as a prototype.
+Later versions of the code will be optimized for easy reconfiguration in different locations around the U.S.

 ### Example ###

-You can see the Realtime Transit Display in use at [transit.bn.ee](http://transit.bn.ee)

 ### APIs ###